codermamtapaswan/managretrix/README.md

 # Managetrix - html Theme Template

-Digital Planner is a blog website template designed to be easily converted into a WordPress theme.
+Managetrix is a blog website template designed to be easily converted into a WordPress theme.
 This template provides a clean and modern layout for creating a digital planner or journaling website on the WordPress platform.

 ![codermamtapaswan github io_managretrix_](https://github.com/codermamtapaswan/managretrix/assets/163414646/2474f1f7-8593-4312-9f24-26b89ea6ea3d)